-Members of the public will be informed by 4:00 pm on the Wednesday prior to the Thursday meeting as to if they were selected to speak and where they have been scheduled in the order of the ten speakers.
-If a selected in-person speaker decides to switch to providing commentary remotely, they would need to communicate that to Hannah Werth, the Board Coordinator at firstname.lastname@example.org by 12:00 pm on the day of the meeting.
+Members of the public will be informed by 4:00 pm on the Wednesday prior to the Thursday meeting as to if they were selected to speak.
+If a selected in-person speaker decides to switch to providing commentary online, they would need to communicate that to Monica Niemela, Executive Team Coordinator an firstname.lastname@example.org by 12:00 pm on the day of the meeting.

-Selected speakers who plan to give comment in-person will check in with the Board Coordinator by 4:25 pm on meeting days.
-If an in-person selected speaker(s) does not check in, those on the waitlist will be contacted to determine if they still wish to speak remotely.
+Selected speakers who plan to give comment in-person will check in by 4:30 pm on meeting days.
+If an in-person selected speaker(s) does not check in, those on the waitlist will be contacted to determine if they still wish to speak online.

 Public comment guidelines allow the meeting chair to terminate an individual’s statement when the allocated time has passed, to ensure the maximum number of comments can be heard.
 The board will not tolerate uncivil discourse and the meeting chair may interrupt a speaker to maintain the same level of civility the board imposes upon itself.
 Examples of uncivil comments include comments that: